-> For some people, the peace of mind that they’re getting facetime with a highly-skilled professional is enough to justify the higher prices.
+For some people, the peace of mind that they’re getting facetime with a highly skilled professional every 4–6 weeks is enough to justify the higher prices.
 We think that it’s well worth the cost if you have a severe condition like a bite misalignment, or prefer traditional one-on-one dental care.
 But if your condition is minor and you’re looking for the most affordable, convenient option, at-home teeth aligners are worth considering as well.

-> All of this comes down to one question: does it work with your budget?
+All of this comes down to one question: does it work with your budget?
 Your personal financial circumstances are the most important consideration.
 But as you measure various options against your finances, it’s important to consider all the factors that can influence costs.
 Even if a sticker price looks appealing, that might not end up being what you pay.

 But don’t focus so much on price that you neglect other aspects of clear aligner treatment, like scope of treatment, convenience, appearance, and customer support.
 While you probably have specific priorities, you don’t want to make a decision on just one thing.
 Be well-rounded in your research and honest in your priorities and it will empower you to make a confident, well-informed decision.